jpmintz01/oTree/README.md

 To do before experiment:
 EXPERIMENT CONDUCT
 MUST DO:
-- disable buttons on RPS instruction page...(use div instead of button)
-- Make peace-war selected button darker
-- Add "I will not share information about this study with others until told to do so" to informed consent.
 - double-check PW = PW2 version
 - double check heroku and local versions are same and current
 - ensure settings.py (all repositories) is correct